cloudposse/geodesic/README.md

 - **Cross-Platform Compatibility**: With native support for Mac OSX, Linux, and [Windows (via WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10), Geodesic extends its versatile toolchain to a wide range of operating systems, ensuring broad accessibility and functionality.
 - **Version Control for Tools**: Geodesic facilitates easy versioning of tools for different environments, enabling repeatable setups and minimizing compatibility issues.
 - **Reusable Base Image for Toolboxes**: Empower teams to create and maintain consistent toolbox images, ensuring a standardized development environment across the board.
-- **Part of SweetOps**: As a component of [Cloud Posse's SweetOps](https://docs.cloudposse.com), Geodesic integrates seamlessly into a robust, production-grade cloud platform methodology, enhancing overall operational efficiency.

 ---